gapost/rls/README.md

 - [RLS.h](./source/RLS.h) defines the RLS algorithms
 - [PolyRLS.h](./source/PolyRLS.h) defines the PolyRLS object for fitting timeseries with polynomials

-In the ``filter'' folder there are 2 command line applications which can be used for testing and show most of the library features.
+In the ``filter`` folder there are 2 command line applications which can be used for testing and show most of the library features.
 More details can be found in the relevant [README](./filter/README.md).

 The project can be built with cmake using the following commands:
 ```